howardjohn/unshare-go/README.md

 	_ "github.com/howardjohn/unshare-go/userns"
 	// Create a new network namespace.
 This will have the 'lo' interface ready but nothing else.
 	_ "github.com/howardjohn/unshare-go/netns"
+	// Create a new mount namespace.
+	_ "github.com/howardjohn/unshare-go/mountns"
 )
 ```